Inventory Turnover › Home Depot

 | FY22 (ended Jan 2023) | $104.62B | $22.07B | $24.89B | 4.5x |

-Home Depot vs Lowes: the 0.9 turn gap
+Home Depot vs Lowes: the structural turn gap

 Home Depot and Lowes are operationally near-twins on store format and category structure.
-The persistent turnover gap (4.8x vs 3.9x in FY24) is a measurable result of three differences:
+The persistent turnover gap (4.5x vs 3.3x in FY25, and 4.8x vs 3.3x in FY24) is a measurable result of three differences:

 - Pro mix.
 Home Depot disclosed in their FY24 supplementals that Pro customers represent roughly half of revenue.
 Lowes operates closer to 25% Pro.
 Pros buy in pallet quantities, accelerating SKU exit velocity.